inasafe/inasafe-doc/docs/source/training/qgis/Chapter-08-Using_InaSAFE.rst

 -  After that click :guilabel:`OK`.

 -  We will run InaSAFE with Jakarta boundary as aggregation layer.
-To do this, simply change :guilabel:`aggregate result by` in InaSAFE panel into district boundary.
+To do this, simply change :guilabel:`Summarise the result by` in the InaSAFE panel into district boundary.

 .. image:: /static/training/qgis/8_026.*
    :align: center